e2eSolutionArchitect/IT-Project-Management/deliverables/readme.md

 - The document goes through review by both parties and both parties add comments for any clarification/questions
 - The requirement document contains all comments and responses
 - The document maintain version to keep all the requested and agreed changes tracked ( Who, When, What, Why, Where )
+- The document should clearly mention the assumptions ( if any) and the alternatives if the assumptions are not met

 ***Components:***